NixOS/nix.dev/source/tutorials/module-system/deep-dive.md

 ## The `pathStyle` submodule

-Users still can't actually customize the path style yet.
+Users still cannot actually customize the path style yet.
 Introduce a new `pathStyle` option for each user.

 The module system allows you to declare values for an option multiple times, and if the types permit doing so, takes care of merging each declaration's values together.